sjentsch/lsjDocs/_pages/Ch13_ANOVA_05.rst

 **post-hoc analysis** (“post-hoc” being Latin for “after this”).\ [#]_

 It’s okay to run post-hoc analyses, but a lot of care is required.
 For instance, the analysis that I ran in the previous section should be avoided, as each *individual* *t*-test is designed to have a 5% Type I error rate (i.e., *α* = 0.05) and I ran three of these tests.
 Imagine what would have happened if my ANOVA involved 10 different groups, and I had decided to run 45 “post-hoc” *t*-tests to try to find out which ones were significantly different from each other, you’d expect 2 or 3 of them to come up significant *by chance alone*.
-As we saw in Chapter `Hypothesis testing
-<Ch09_HypothesisTesting.html#hypothesis-testing>`__, the central organising
-principle behind null hypothesis testing is that we seek to control our Type I error rate, but now that I’m running lots of *t*-tests at once in order to determine the source of my ANOVA results, my actual Type I error rate across this whole *family* of tests has gotten completely out of control.
+As we saw in chapter :doc:`Hypothesis testing <Ch09_HypothesisTesting>`, the central organising principle behind null hypothesis testing is that we seek to control our Type I error rate, but now that I’m running lots of *t*-tests at once in order to determine the source of my ANOVA results, my actual Type I error rate across this whole *family* of tests has gotten completely out of control.

 The usual solution to this problem is to introduce an adjustment to the *p*-value, which aims to control the total error rate across the family of